-1. Via download through ConnectomeDB.
+1. Via download through

+ConnectomeDB.
 HCP has made convenient data packages in 1 subject, 10, or 100 unrelated subject groups (by modality type), or all MEG Subjects to allow the user to "try out" the data without incurring a large download or data storage burden.
 The subjects in these set groups are unrelated to facilitate its use to investigators who want to analyze data without being concerned about family structure issues.
 The ConnectomeDB interface also allows the user to create their own subject groups of interest and download only the modalities necessary for analysis of that group.

-2. "Connectome in a Box".
-Users can choose a complete 500 Subjects Release dataset or starter dataset (~100 unrelated subjects) preloaded onto 4TB hard drives, that can be ordered and shipped to you for the cost of the hard drives + shipping.
+2. "Connectome in a Box" (CinaB).

+Users can choose a complete 900 Subjects Release dataset, a starter dataset (~100 unrelated subjects), or MEG subjects dataset preloaded onto 8TB hard drives, that can be ordered and shipped to you for the cost of the hard drives + shipping.
+S900 Connectome in a Box can be ordered now and should be available for shipment by early 2016.

 3. Amazon S3.
-Complete 500 Subjects + MEG2 Release data accessible on the cloud in the same organization as Connectome in a Box.
+Complete 900 Release data will be accessible on the cloud in the same organization as Connectome in a Box by end of 2015.
 See Accessing HCP Data on the Cloud for details.